Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Labeling and Organizing Data.md

 For a new experiment, create a new identifier counting up from “study001”, and sometimes include a short identifier or name for the experiment. (e.g. "study001_hyperthyroid glucose infusion").
 Now you can reference this experiment ID ("study001") elsewhere.

-- A different experiment may have a new identifier (e.g. "study002_hypothyroid glucose infusion")
+- A different experiment may have a new identifier (e.g. "study002_hypothyroid glucose infusion").
-- A related follow up experiment may have an extension to the identifier, e.g. “study001b_hyperthyroid lactate infusion”
+- A related follow up experiment may have an extension to the identifier, e.g. “study001b_hyperthyroid lactate infusion”.
-- Any text could be used in place of “study”
+- Any text could be used in place of “study”.

-Within each experiment, animal ID counts up from 001 “study001_m01, study001_m02…”
+Within each experiment, animal ID counts up from 001 “study001_m01, study001_m02…”.

 -   A unique sample file can then be created by adding to this animal ID:
 	- provide full animal identifier, tissue, and sometimes time collected: